cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-05-09-multilingual-rails-application.markdown

 categories:
 ---

-#### In this blog we are going through make aur simple rails blog application multilingual that is to support it with multiple language.

-In rails application, i want to make it multilingual.
-But we need to define YAML language files for all required languages and tell the Rails application which language it should currently use.
+In rails application, I want to make it multilingual.
+We need to define YAML language files for all required languages and tell the Rails application which language it should currently use.

 Rails `I18n.locale` saves the current language and can be read by the application.